 Welcome to Great Bromley, Essex

-This is a Community Website for Great Bromley in Essex.
+This Community Website for Great Bromley, in Essex, was first published in 2002.
 Any material for possible inclusion on the website and/or in the parish magazine would be welcome - please see our Contact Page to find the right place to send it.

 The Parish of Great Bromley lies within the Tendring Peninsula and is located 7 miles east of the town of Colchester and 5 miles south of the town of Manningtree.
 The parish covers an area of 3000 acres of mainly good quality agricultural land interspaced by small areas of woodland.
 The north of the parish is rural in nature and relatively sparsely populated, as is the centre of the village in the vicinity of St George's Church and Primary School.
 The village was divided into two parts with the building of the A120 trunk road in the early 1980s and it is in the more densely populated Hare Green and Balls Green areas to the south of this 'new' road that the majority of the 400 or so households in the parish are located.